© 2025 All Rights reserved WUSF

 The Rays said more information about the sale and the new ownership group will be shared after the deal is completed.
 It is expected to close within two weeks.

-ALSO READ: Manfred says Rays likely to restart ballpark site search after the team is sold
+ALSO READ: Manfred says Rays likely to restart ballpark site search after sale

-“This organization has never only been about the wins and losses, it’s been about heart, purpose, and community," Auld said.
-"I’m deeply proud of all we’ve built together, and that pride comes from sharing this journey with some of the most dedicated, talented, and creative people I’ve ever known."
+“This organization has never only been about the wins and losses; it’s been about heart, purpose and community," Auld said.
+"I’m deeply proud of all we’ve built together, and that pride comes from sharing this journey with some of the most dedicated, talented and creative people I’ve ever known."

 Steve Newborn is a WUSF reporter and producer at WUSF covering environmental issues and politics in the Tampa Bay area.